-The good practices below are aimed at improving tuna purse-seining fleet's practices in every ocean across the world.
-They reflect the practices implemented by the OPAGAC/AGAC and ANABAC fleet to make tuna purse-seining more selective and sustainable, for a responsible approach to fishing that minimises the impact of tuna purse-seining on the marine ecosystem and makes possible the management of sustainable tuna purse-seining.
-This code was first signed in 2012 and is revised annually to include improvements based on the latest scientific findings.
-The agreement is based primarily on the following points:
+The good practices below are aimed at improving the tuna purse-seining fleet's practices in every ocean across the world, the Atlantic, Indian and Pacific Oceans.

+They reflect the practices implemented by the OPAGAC/AGAC and ANABAC fleet to make tuna purse-seining more selective and sustainable, for a responsible approach to fishing that minimises the impact of tuna purse-seining on the marine ecosystem and makes the management of sustainable tuna purseseining possible.

+This code was signed in 2012 and is reviewed annually with the aim of incorporating best practices based on the most recent advances in scientific studies.
+The agreement is mainly based on the following points:

-- 1. The design and use of FADs (fish aggregating devices) that do not entangle sensitive associated species (primarily turtles and sharks). - 2.
-The development and application of releasing techniques that minimize risk to associated species and optimise their survival.
-This includes materials and equipment provided specifically for releasing associated species. - 3.
-The application of a FAD management system through the implementation of a FAD logbook and requirement for a responsible use of FADs during their lifetime. - 4.
+- 1. The design and use of FADs (Fish Aggregating Devices) that do not entangle sensitive associated species (primarily turtles and sharks). - 2.
+The development and application of releasing techniques that pose less risk to associated species and optimise those species' survival.
+This includes the use of materials and equipment provided expressly for releasing associated species. - 3.
+The application of a FAD management system through the implementation of a FAD logbook. - 4.
 100% observer coverage, including support vessels. - 5.
-Training for fishing masters, crew and scientific observers. - 6.
-Scientific verification of activities related with good practices and continuous revision by a steering committee.
+Training for fishing skippers, crew, and scientific observers. - 6.
+Scientific verification of activities related with good practices and continuous tracking by a steering committee. - 7.
+Continous revision of the Code.